Michigan State vs. Central Michigan Predictions & Picks – September 1

 Michigan State Betting Info (2022)

-- The implied moneyline probability for this matchup gives the Spartans an 86.7% chance to win.
+- The Spartans have an implied moneyline win probability of 86.7% in this matchup.

-- The Spartans covered five times in 12 chances against the spread last season.

 - Michigan State covered every time (2-0) as a 14-point or higher favorite last year.